 * You can charge it in your car or at home

-2. Dash Cams – This is probably the most important gift for a new driver.
+2. Dual Dash Cam – This is probably the most important gift for a new driver.
 So important that there will be an entire article on why teen drivers, and also senior drivers, need the protection of front and rear dashcam cameras.
 Staged accidents (accident fraud), bullying by other drivers and the nervous inability to defend themselves on the spot lead to far too many teens and senior citizens being blamed and cited for situations that were not their fault.

 Tire Safety CAR GIFTS